robertu94/SPERR/index.md

 4. CMake.

 Some notable environments that do not meet this requirement are
-a) Apple Clang which doesn't support OpenMP,
+a) Apple Clang which doesn't support OpenMP, and
 b) Intel/Nvidia compilers that reply on system `libstdc++` but the system `libstdc++` is too old.